nicholaswilde/recipes/docs/sauces-and-dressings/5-mother-sauces/béchamel.md

 ### Step 5

 For better consistency, scald the milk before adding it to the roux.
-For improved flavor, add to the milk before scalding thick onion slice (optional), 2 whole cloves (optional), and 1 bay leaf (optional) then cover and let stand for 15 minutes; remove the cloves and bay leaf, if used, and whisk into the roux.
+For improved flavor, add to the milk before scalding thick onion slice (optional), 2 whole cloves (optional), and 1 bay leaf (optional) to make an [onion piquee][3] then cover and let stand for 15 minutes; remove the cloves and bay leaf, if used, and whisk into the roux.

 ## Recipe Variations